 - 1. Not completing the event in accordance with the event description or general rules. - A competitor or team may be disqualified if a competitor, team or handler is deemed to have competed unfairly.
-Examples of "competing unfairly" include: - committing a doping or doping-related infraction - impersonating another competitor - attempting to defeat the ballot or draw for events or positions - competing twice in the same individual event - competing twice in the same event in different teams - purposely interfering with a course to gain advantage - jostling or obstructing another competitor handler so as to impede his progress - receiving physical or material outside assistance (other than verbal or other direction) - 3.
+Examples of "competing unfairly" include: - committing a doping or doping-related infraction - impersonating another competitor - attempting to defeat the ballot or draw for events or positions - · competing twice in the same individual event - competing twice in the same event in different teams - purposely interfering with a course to gain advantage - jostling or obstructing another competitor handler so as to impede his progress - receiving physical or material outside assistance (other than verbal or other direction) - 3.
 Competitors may not be permitted to start in an event if they are late reporting to the marshalling area. - 4.
 A competitor or team absent from the start of an event shall be disqualified except for the A- or B-final. - Activities that result in wilful damage to the venue sites, accommodation sites or the property of others will result in disqualification of the individuals involved from competition. - 6.
 Abuse of officials may result in disqualification from the competition. - 7.
 Using sticky, tacky or adhesive substances (liquid, solid or aerosol) on hands or feet, or on the manikin or rescue tube to improve grip or push of the bottom of the pool. - 8.
-Competitors may not take assistance from the pool bottom except where specifically allowed (e.g., surfacing from under obstacle, surfacing the manikin). - 9.
-All competitors who start before the starting signal has been given shall be disqualified.
+Competitors shall not take assistance from the pool bottom except where specifically allowed (e.g., Obstacle Swim, 4 x 25 m Manikin Relay). - 9.
+All competitors who start (i.e., commence a starting motion) before the starting signal has been given shall be disqualified.